brodybits/InquirerLib/docs/pages/validator.md

 # Validator

-All `InquirerPy` prompts can validate user input and display an error toolbar when the input or selection is invalid.
+All `InquirerLib` prompts can validate user input and display an error toolbar when the input or selection is invalid.

 ## Parameters